FloeFoxon/FloeFoxon.github.io/README.md

 **Foxon, F.** (2021) EVALI and the Internet.
 Video presentation at the *Global Forum on Nicotine 2021*.
 Virtual. [https://youtu.be/Q9SXPm-W26M](https://youtu.be/Q9SXPm-W26M)

 Kleykamp, B.A. & **Foxon, F.** (2021) Comparing Smoking Prevalence, Quit Attempts, and Harm Perceptions Among Younger and Older Smokers.
 Poster presentation at the Annual *Society for Research on Nicotine and Tobacco (SRNT)* Conference.
-Virtual. [https://doi.org/10.17605/OSF.IO/JR7EN](https://doi.org/10.17605/OSF.IO/JR7EN)
+Virtual. [https://doi.org/10.31219/osf.io/8n3w6](https://doi.org/10.31219/osf.io/8n3w6)

 **Foxon, F.** & Selya, A.S.
 (2020).
-Electronic Cigarettes as a Method of Harm Reduction at the Population Level.
+Electronic Cigarettes and Nicotine Use Trends among US Adolescents.
 Poster presentation at the Annual *Society for Research on Nicotine and Tobacco (SRNT)* Conference.
-New Orleans. [https://doi.org/10.17605/OSF.IO/PQ4R6](https://doi.org/10.17605/OSF.IO/PQ4R6)
+New Orleans. [https://doi.org/10.31219/osf.io/p8wkv](https://doi.org/10.31219/osf.io/p8wkv)

 **Foxon, F.** & Selya, A.S.
 (2019).
 Is Vaping a Gateway to Cigarettes?
 A Simulation Approach.
 Poster presentation at the Annual *Sanford Research Summer Research Symposium*.
 South Dakota.